ndiab/ndiab.github.io/_posts/2018-04-26-BreizhCTF-SaveTheWorld.markdown

 <ul>
 	<li>All generals have differents IP addresses</li>
 	<li>The IP address of the Central server is **192.168.56.105**</li>
-	<li>The generals and the Central server communicate by simple tcp packets without encryption : <br/>		The public keys used to the encryption are plain and the ciphered messages don't seems to get other layout of encryption than RSA.
+	<li>The generals and the Central server communicate by simple tcp packets without encryption : <br/>		The public keys used to the encryption are plain.
 	</li>
 </ul>